Pro_nmeth983.indd

 production levels from the duplicated insert.

-recombinant bacmid are then prepared using the resistance markers indicated (Table 2) following standard
+recombinant bacmid are then prepared using the resistance markers indicated (

 also possible to charge the Tn7 site in DH10MultiBac cells first (Step 23).
 In this case, however, plasmid